breatheco-de/instagram-post-layout-tutorial/.learn/exercises/03-header/README.md

 **For `.details-container`:**
 - Use `display: flex` so that the icon and text are in a line.
+- Use `align-items: center` to align the icons.
 - Add `gap: 8px` to create a small space between the icon and the text.

 **For `.user-details`:**